-In the 80s, I was young and impressionable, living in a spiritual community, cooking for visiting luminaries like Buckminster Fuller, Barbara Marx Hubbard and Elizabeth Kubler-Ross.
+In the 80s, I was young and impressionable, living in a spiritual community, cooking for visiting luminaries like Buckminster Fuller, Peter and Eileen Caddy, Barbara Marx Hubbard and Elizabeth Kubler-Ross.
 And my astrology back then said I ate idealism for breakfast.

 One day, my teacher told a group of us, “A firewalk is taking place nearby this evening, and all of you need to go.”
 And I responded, “Sounds great!
 Count me in!”
 So the mindset for stepping onto a twelve-foot bed of burning coals was already formulating in me, including two big essentials for any manifestation: belief in the possibility and allowance of deservability.